 The Group management has determined that it exerts significant influence over the investee through both its collective voting rights and its nominated directors' active participation on AREC's BOD.
-As a result, the Group has accounted for interest in AREC i.e. 9.8 % for the year ended 31 December 2023 (2022: 9.8%) as an investment in associate using the equity method of accounting in accordance with IAS 28: Investments in Associates and Joint Ventures.
+As a result, the Group has accounted for interest in AREC i.e. 9.1 % for the year ended 31 December 2024 (2023: 9.8%) as an investment in associate using the equity method of accounting in accordance with IAS 28: Investments in Associates and Joint Ventures.
+During the year, Group has acquired 0.02% of shares of AREC for a consideration of KD 8,313 fully paid in cash and sold 0.75% of shares for a consideration of KD 250,472 and a profit of 75,013 has been recognised.